Cyborger1/mlm-upper-level-indicators/README.md

     to mine a vein and walking back, then mining the vein again.
   * The markers will still trigger if you perform a full mining animation cycle without mining a pay-dirt.
-  * While fairly rare, it is possible to receive a pay-dirt on the first tick without playing the mining animation, meaning the marker will appear late.
+  * Sometimes, the mining animation can start before a player is on the actual tile they should on, meaning the vein will be marked late.